OpenMendel/MendelImpute.jl/README.md

 ## Usage

-Our software takes a data-mining approach for genotype imputation, contrary to HMM or low rank approximation methods.
-Given a target genotype file (phased or unphased and may contain missing data) and a reference haplotype file (phased, no missing), our software phases and imputes every SNP in the reference file to the target file.
-Observed data remains unchanged.

 We offer the following features:

-- Built-in support for imputing `.vcf`, `.vcf.gz` and PLINK files.
+- Built-in support for imputing VCF (`.vcf`, `.vcf.gz`) and PLINK files (currently only outputs VCF files).
 - Out-of-the-box multithreaded (shared memory) parallelism.
 - Some (very naive) simulation routines for generating haplotype and imputation target files.

+Given a target genotype file (phased or unphased and may contain missing data) and a reference haplotype file (phased, no missing), our software phases and imputes every SNP in the reference file to the target file.
+Observed data remains unchanged.
+Snps typed in target but not in reference panel will be excluded.

 Also check out [VCFTools.jl](https://github.com/OpenMendel/VCFTools.jl) and [SnpArrays.jl](https://github.com/OpenMendel/SnpArrays.jl) for intuitive manipulation of VCF and PLINK files.